RI-SE/smirk/docs/System Requirements Specification.md

 </table>

 # 1 Introduction
-This document contains the system requirements for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
+This system requirements specification (SRS) contains the system requirements for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
 SMIRK is an advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
 SMIRK, including the accompanying safety case, is developed with full transparancy under an open-source software (OSS) license.

 We develop SMIRK as a demonstrator in a simulated environment provided by ESI Pro-SiVIC.